 Then, I was doing so well using a foolproof trading system that I developed.
 I was doing so well that I thought I could give myself some time off to indulge in an expensive hobby.

 And what other better hobby beats being in social media.
 Etoro has been referred as the Facebook of Forex Trading, and whoever gave the platform that name was right on point.

-Social trading is an approach to forex trading that allows you to see and copy what other traders are doing.
+Forex social trading is an approach to trading that allows you to see and copy what other traders are doing.

 Traditionally, successful traders guarded their positions and trading strategies fiercely.
-In fact, way before the advent of the internet, only a few individuals knew about online forex.
+In fact, way before the advent of the internet, only a few individuals knew about online forex trading.

-When online trading was popularised a few years ago, the only way you could trade forex was through fundamental or technical analysis.
+When online trading was popularised a few years ago, the only way you could trade forex was through technical or fundamental analysis.
 Although there is nothing wrong with technical and fundamental analysis, they are both complicated strategies that confuse most new traders.